-Given the vital part of Ca2+ puffs in intracellular Ca2+ dynamics and the importance of fluctuations, a stochastic description of a single cluster is the focus of the present report.
-We will apply it to the initiation of Ca2+ puffs, which represents the first step for any Ca2+ pattern.
-Our findings suggest that puff initiation can be mapped to an escape process from the resting state towards the first open channel.
-The mean first passage time corresponds to the stochastic part of the puff frequency.
-The mathematical description has to account for the integer number of open channels per cluster.
-A continuous Ca2+ model (using non-integer fractions of open channels) that incorporates realistic fluxes does not permit Ca2+ puffs for parameter values that agree with experimental data.
+Given the vital part of Ca^{2+} puffs in intracellular Ca^{2+} dynamics and the importance of fluctuations, a stochastic description of a single cluster is the focus of the present work.
+We will apply it to the initiation of Ca^{2+} puffs, which represents the first step for any Ca^{2+} pattern.
+Our findings suggest that puff initiation can be mapped to an escape process and that the mathematical description has to account for the integer number of open channels per cluster.
+A continuous model of the fraction of open channels that incorporates realistic fluxes does not permit Ca^{2+} puffs for parameter values that agree with experimental data.
 The mean first passage times can be represented as an infinite series of exponentials.
 However, already the first terms in the expansion yield excellent convergence.
 That hints at a Poissonian character of puff initiation.
-Although noise is intrinsically multiplicative for intracellular Ca2+ dynamics, we provide evidence that additive noise may serve as a reasonable approximation.
+Although noise is intrinsically multiplicative for intracellular Ca^{2+} dynamics, we provide evidence that additive noise may serve as a reasonable approximation.

-We will introduce a Ca^{2+} model for an IP_3 receptor channel cluster in the next section.
-It serves as input for a master equation in section 3, from which we will derive two Fokker-Planck equations in section 4.
+We will introduce a Ca^{2+} model for an IP3 receptor channel cluster in the next section.
+It serves as input for a master equation in section III, from which we will derive two Fokker-Planck equations in section IV.
 Finally, we will employ these equations to characterize the initiation of Ca^{2+} puffs.